 Many employers give loans, advances on wages to employees, or allow employees to purchase items from the employer.
 We will discuss how these can be recouped or repaid if the employee stays or if the employee terminates.

 - Taxes—which are mandatory, which are a courtesy, and which ones the employee controls

 - Tax levies—federal and state

-- Creditor garnishments—how many can you honour and how often
+- Creditor garnishments—how many can you honor and how often

-- Voluntary wage assignments for “payday loans”—when are they required to be honoured
+- Voluntary wage assignments for “payday loans”—when are they required to be honored

 - Handling fringe benefits such as health insurance or group term life

 - Uniforms—when the employer pays for it and when the employee furnishes it

 - Meals—when they become part of the employee’s wages